bullet-db/bullet-db.github.io/docs/ui/usage.md

   Your browser does not support the video tag.
 </video>

-!!! note "receive_timestamp"

-    This was enabled as part of the configuration for the example backend.
-This was the timestamp when Bullet first saw this record.
-If you have timestamps in your data (as this example does), you will be able to tell exactly when your data was received by Bullet.
-This coupled with the timestamps in the Result Metadata for when your query was submitted and terminated, you will be able to tell why or why not a particular record was or was not seen in Bullet.

 ## Filtering and projecting data

 The Filters section in the UI features a querybuilder (a modified version of the [jQuery-QueryBuilder](http://querybuilder.js.org/)) that you can use to add filters.
 These allow you to [pick at the slice of data](../ws/api.md#filters) from your stream that is relevant to you.